What Is a Web Content Management System & Do I Need One

 - Level of skill required: If you’re a beginner or don’t want to learn code, choose one of the best all-in-one website builders.
 Wix and Squarespace offer more design freedom, with Weebly you can get an online store up in a few hours for free, whereas GoDaddy is known for its beginner-friendly section-based editor.

 - Cost and budget: Site builders have all-inclusive plans to keep the cost of building a website contained.
 Whereas with WordPress, you must secure web hosting and a domain, as well as install a WordPress site builder plugin to make it easier to use.
 Your cost will also go up if you purchase premium plugins to extend functionality such as for online selling, offering online courses, and so on.
+Based on our estimates, WordPress costs are higher than site builders in most instances.

 - Scalability: Choose a CMS that makes sense now and in the future as your operation grows.
 You may start with a standard website with the idea of setting up an online store in the future.
 Choose a solution that offers a variety of features so that your business’ growth isn’t hampered by your system’s capabilities.